claabs/watch-dogs-legion-version-manager/Readme.md

 1. Set the `currentgameversion` in config.yml to the latest game version
 1. Clear your cache file folder
 1. Verify and repair your game files in Ubisoft Connect

+If you're having trouble with downloads failing, try disabling `fastprocessing` and/or `fastdownload` in the config.

 ## Development Notes